-Everyone felt that radiation from her.
+Everyone felt the radiation from her.
 People were half won over just at seeing her, before she spoke at all.
 Her course was one of conquest.
 A particularly effective section of the Suenens' Life is where a succession of places through which she had passed is given.
 They were very varied in type and no doubt the missionaries had very different outlooks.
 So each new stop meant a fresh problem.
-But the result was the same in every case: The Legion was started.
+But the result was the same in every case.
+The Legion was started.
 But at what a price.
 The grinding work of talking and persuading and instructing would be completed, and there would be no period of relaxation.
 The next place was waiting and urgency was the note.
 But why?
-What was the dead-line?
+What was the deadline?
 Nothing could be more grimly appropriate than this latter conventional expression.
 For she felt her hour was near and she wanted to squeeze in a few more places.
 How many would she have time for?
 Yet no place was caused to feel that it was dealing with a worn-out person.
 For each she had the same brightness and interest, just as if it were the only one.

-But of course that could only end up in the one way.
-That list of places ended in Lilongwe where the missionary received the envoy whom he had heard was headed in his direction.
+But of course that could only end up in one way.
+That list of places ended in Lilongwe where the missionary received the envoy whom he had heard was heading in his direction.
 He was looking forward to seeing her.
 Greetings fulfilled, she began to explain her mission.
 But he was looking rather than listening, and looking with consternation.
-His acute eye had seen what she was trying to conceal.
-"Miss Quinn", he interjected, "do you not realise that you are dying?
-You should be preparing for it instead of going about like this".
+'Miss Quinn,' he interjected, 'do you not realise that you are dying?
+You should be preparing for it instead of going about like this.'

 He was right.
 She was on the point of death.
 As if his words were the signal, she collapsed.
-Then followed the extraordinary episode of the Bishop coming down to say Mass for her and telling her that he would see that she got the funeral worthy of the great apostle that she was.
+Then followed the extraordinary episode of the bishop coming down to say Mass for her and telling her that he would see that she got the funeral of the great apostle that she was.
 Yet she survived and lived on to accomplish a second stage of her incredible performance.